Famous, but still a pretty remote trail visiting some of the most beautiful Georgian lakes.

 but not that high, you will have to climb just another 200 meters.

 The pass offers fantastic views on the peaks of Chitaghvala massif (3226m), but the lake is not yet visible, it's hidden behind rocks to the left.
 Start descending, the path goes on the right side of the valley.
 It will take some time as you will have to descend 250 meters.
-Its better to camp at the farther side of the lake because of nearby water source (marked on map).
+Its better to camp at the farther side of the lake because of nearby water source (marked in the gpx log).

-Day 4: Tobavarchkhili lake - camp behind Natachtish-Dudi pass distance 14.2km, 1250m and 1430m
+Day 3: Tobavarchkhili lake - behind Natachtish-Dudi pass distance 14.2km, 1250m and 1430m

 Start early and climb to the pass to the north of the lake.
 It should be quite fast as its only 100 meters of elevation and path to the pass is clearly visible from the lake - first, you climb the ridge to the right from the pass and from there, follow an obvious, only slowly rising trail.
 Then descend on the other side.
 On your right, you will see small Didi Ghele lake, usually covered with ice.
 Not much later you will descend to the Kailashi lake - it has a shape of a heart.

 Here is the tricky part.
-Cross the small stream at the spot where it flows out of the Kailashi, but dont follow it to the left - instead of that turn right
+Cross the small stream at the spot where it flows out of the Kailashi, but don´t follow it to the left - instead of that turn right

 and start climbing onto a ridge behind a lake.
 There is also a path, if you look for it, you should find it pretty quickly.
 Follow the path,